Your Cart

 What should it look like?

 When working a kfb, on the knit side of your fabric, you work to the stitch you want to increase.
 Usually, this is the stitch after a stitch marker.
 Then you knit into the front leg and the back leg of the same stitch before slipping it off the non-working needle.
-The result is an extra stitch on the next to the original one that has a little bar across its base, like this:
+The result is an extra stitch on the next to the original one that has a little bar across its base, like the below image.

 To create this exact look from the other side of the fabric, on the purl side: